 Leading the frontier: Organic Baby and Kids Fashion Brands

-With the sharp rise in sustainable clothes manufacturing, there are a number of emerging distinct line of organic baby wear and kids wear brands in India.
+With the sharp rise in sustainable clothes manufacturing, there are a number of emerging distinct lines of organic babywear and kidswear brands in India.

-Liz Jacob is an artistic line of sustainable clothing for little children crafted out of natural fabrics such as pure cottons, organic cottons, and linens.
-Founded in 2014, the brand has come a long way from being a small homegrown hand-painted line of clothes to a more established player in the niche, handcrafted and ‘responsible fashion’ segment.
+Liz Jacob is an artistic line of sustainable clothing for little children crafted out of natural fabrics such as pure cotton, organic cotton, and linens.
+Founded in 2014, the brand has come a long way from being a small homegrown hand-painted line of clothes to a more established player in the niche, handcrafted, and ‘responsible fashion’ segment.
 Liz Jacob is the creative expression of designer Elizabeth Jacob (Liz) whose aesthetics naturally lean towards understated, simplistic elegance and fresh pastel palettes.

 Founded in 2014, Liz Jacob is an artistic line of sustainable clothing for little children crafted out of natural fabrics such as pure cottons, organic cottons, and linens.